 Male and female Sandhill Cranes look alike

 Sandhill Cranes are common in Central Florida.
 They stand about four feet tall.
 Adults have grey bodies and a distinctive red cap on their heads.
-They are not usually coastal shore birds but are more often found near ponds, especially in fields and near golf courses.
+They are not usually coastal shore birds.
+They are more often found near ponds, in fields and near golf courses.
 Males and females look alike.
 They return to the same nest year after year to produce young, taking turns incubating the eggs.

 Sandhill Crane chick, one day after hatching